gunesevitan/cs/[Book] Think Python - Allen B. Downey/README.md

-#### This is the directory of exercise solutions, related files and the code from the book "Think Python" by Allen B. Downey. ####
+#### This is the directory of exercise solutions, related files and codes from the book "Think Python" by Allen B. Downey. ####

-* Code directory has all the codes in the book.
+* Code directory has all the codes from each chapter.

 * .py files have exercises from the chapters.